Embedded-Systems-2324/VeSPA/README.md

-# VeSPA Peripheral
+# VeSPA Uart Peripheral

-This README is a template for a VeSPA SoC peripheral.
-Please edit acordingly to your peripheral.
+#Uart Peripheral
+- You can find documentation on drawios and on VeSPA SOC report